srijanone/ezdevportal/modules/custom/ezdevportal_api_documents/modules/ezdevportal_sdk/README.md

 ## Introduction

-This module basically manages the customisation of faq features.
+This module extends the sdk functionality by providing a block that can be placed on any API document page for generating SDKs.
+It also provides functionality to download the SDKs based on the selected language.

 ### Key Features:

+  * It provides a block that can be placed on any API document page for generating SDKs.
-  * It provides customisations related to faq features.
+  * It also provides functionality to download the SDKs based on the selected language.

 ## Requirements